blackrock/aladdinsdk/README.md

     ```

 3. Using the AladdinSDK configurations provide one of the following details:
+    - Private key passphrase - ADC.CONN.RSA.PRIVATE_KEY_PASSPHRASE
-    - Private Key value to be added to snowflake connection - ADC.CONN.RSA.PRIVATE_KEY
+    - Private Key encrypted value (including BEGIN and END lines, and new line characters) to be added to snowflake connection - ADC.CONN.RSA.PRIVATE_KEY

     OR